For all GME training programs

 Flag any guideline for acknowledgement.
 Track who's confirmed the current version — and re-acknowledge automatically when it materially changes.

-Never a stale protocol
+Never a stale guideline

 Versioning, effective dates, and review reminders mean everyone is always looking at the current guidance — and can see when it was last reviewed.